theshufflebee/therockcast/README.md

 # The RockCast: University Forecasting Project

-A comprehensive bookdown environment for learning and applying forecasting methods using R.

 ## Overview

 This repository contains all files related to a forecasting project on ECB Policy rates.